 - Physical therapy with partial weight-bearing for 6 weeks

 - No hip rotation 6 weeks after surgery.

 - From week 7 after surgery, free range of motion, active-assisted abduction, and increase in weight-bearing.

 - No peak load (running or other activities) for 4 months.

 - Thromboembolic prophylaxis (blood clot prevention) until full weight-bearing is reached.

-Platelet Rich Plasma injections for Gluteus Medius Tendinopathy
+Platelet Rich Plasma injections and Prolotherapy injections for Gluteus Medius Tendinopathy

 In basic terms, Platelet Rich Plasma injections are the application of concentrated blood platelets, which contain and release growth factors to stimulate recovery in non-healing injuries.
-The video describes the technique, the research below describes the results.
+Prolotherapy is an injection technique utilizing simple sugar or dextrose.

 Research on PRP injections as a non-surgical option:

-This is from a study from doctors at the Hospital of Special Surgery in New York published in the Orthopaedic journal of sports medicine.
-(4)
+This is from a study from doctors at the Hospital of Special Surgery in New York published in the Orthopaedic Journal of Sports Medicine.
+(6)